ZoqueLabs/website/_drafts/seeking_seeker.md

   <img src="/assets/images/exp0x02/colander_investigate_ip.png" />
 </p>

 At the bottom we can see that we obtain 3 observables (among other things), including the domain that interests us most.
-If we click on the **+** compared to the observables we can add them to the case and with the advantage that the data extracted by **Threatr** will also be uploaded (a service brought by Colander that connects with other threat intelligence platforms to obtain more information about the observables we investigate, includes Shodan!).
+If we click on the **+** next to the observables we can add them to the case and with the advantage that the data extracted by **Threatr** will also be uploaded (a service brought by Colander that connects with other threat intelligence platforms to obtain more information about the observables we investigate, includes Shodan!).

 Also, as in Censys, we have the magnifying glass to __privote__, in this case we can investigate the domain and then add it to the case.